dishbreak/dishbreak.github.io/_posts/2018-11-29-stdin-stdout.md

 	 grep code "fool.txt" 1>matches.txt 2>/dev/null

 Additionally, we can use piping to send the output of one command to the input of another.
 A great example of this is the `less` command.
-You can use this comand to read long text files in the terminal.
+You can use this command to read long text files in the terminal.

 	$ less really_long_file.txt